aws-samples/sample-amazon-ivs-aiortc-demos/stages-gpt-realtime/README.md

 - "What's in my background?"
 - "Can you see me?"

-The agent will automatically use the `analyze_frame` function to capture and analyze the current video frame using Amazon Bedrock Claude models, then provide a detailed description of what it sees.
+The agent will automatically use the `analyze_frame` function to capture and analyze the current video frame using OpenAI's native image processing capabilities, then provide a detailed description of what it sees.

 ### Vision Features

-- **Real-time frame analysis**: Analyzes current video frames on demand
+- **Real-time frame analysis**: Analyzes current video frames on demand using OpenAI's native image processing
 - **Natural conversation**: Refers to the user as "you" in a conversational manner
 - **Detailed descriptions**: Provides comprehensive analysis of people, objects, activities, and environment
-- **Multiple Claude models**: Supports various Claude models for different use cases and cost optimization
+- **Integrated processing**: Uses the same OpenAI model for both audio and visual understanding

 ## Voice Activity Detection (VAD)